varunneal/varunneal.github.io/content/_index.md

 If you are interested in my professionally take a look at my resume above, or explore some of my [[Projects|technical projects]].

-Otherwise, I invite you to read some of my [[Preface to Essays |essays]] or connect with me on my socials above.
+Otherwise, I invite you to read some of my [essays](varunneal.github.io/essays/) or connect with me on my socials above.

 > [!warning]